 Will car ownership eventually die out?

 In the recent article How the sharing economy is shaking the hotel industry, the sharing economy’s effect on the hotel industry was touched on.
-In this article, it is the car industry that we look at; a sector that is being equally re-shaped by the sharing economy.
+In this article, it is the car industry that we look at; a sector that is being equally re-shaped by the sharing economy and effects on car ownership.

 Car sharing businesses, such as RelayRides, FlightCar, WhipCar, Liftshare and Zipcar, to name just a few, have enjoyed a great response on both sides of the emerging peer-to-peer model.